-Part of the reason Experience Olympic tours are rated excellent is because of the equipment we are able to provide to the traveling hiker or naturalist.
+Part of the reason Experience Olympic tours are rated excellent is because of the equipment we are able to provide to the traveling hiker or naturalist when we provide tours with transit.
 We have created a more comprehensive list of items to help you pack for hiking in Olympic National Park but we can take care of many of the items on this longer list.

 Do not wear cotton clothing if there is a chance of rain or snow

 Wear hiking boots or the most supportive shoes you own

 Additionally, please be prepared to carry a minimum of a liter of water.

 Long hikes, snowshoeing and tidepooling tours

 Wear hiking boots with full ankle support

 Bring extra wool-blend (non-cotton) socks.

 Please bring age-appropriate outdoor gear for your young naturalilsts as we might not have appropriate sized equipment, especially for children under the age of six.

 Experience Olympic tour gear we provide on tours with transit